samal/vibe-gov/MYSQL_SETUP_SUMMARY.md

 - **Lineage**: Complete data flow tracking across MySQL ecosystem
 - **Integration**: Seamless integration with existing PostgreSQL and Neo4j

-The LineageNexus application now has a complete, production-ready MySQL integration with realistic e-commerce data and comprehensive governance coverage! 🚀
+The vibeGov application now has a complete, production-ready MySQL integration with realistic e-commerce data and comprehensive governance coverage! 🚀